 The one source of humic acids is the sedimentation layers referred to as Leonardite.

-Leonardite is organic matter.
+Leonardite is an organic matter.
 It has not reached the state of coal and differs from soft brown coal by its high oxidation degree, a result of the process of coal formation (bog > peat > coal), and high humic acid content as well as higher carboxyl groups.

 Humic Acid Products in the Market

-There are many kinds of humic acid products for sale in the market, including granules, powder, liquid and formula(Mix with npk, amino acid, seaweed)
+There are many kinds of humic acid products for sale in the market, including granules, powder, liquid, and formula(Mix with npk, amino acid, seaweed)